DSpace/RestContract/items.md

 ## Patch operations

+Item metadata can be modified as described in [Modifying metadata via Patch](metadata-patch.md).

+Additional properties can be modified via Patch as described below.

 ### Replace
 The replace operation allows to replace *existent* information with new one.
 Attempt to use the replace operation to set not yet initialized information must return an error.
 See [general errors on PATCH requests](patch.md)